Answer a few simple questions to make your document in minutes

 As a landlord or property manager in Louisiana, you can use an Eviction Notice to advise a tenant of upcoming legal action if they continue to owe overdue rent, fail to abide by the terms of the lease that they signed, or do not leave the property.
 As a result of making this essential notice, you can exercise your rights, while giving the tenant a chance to address the matter within an allotted time frame.
 That said, in some cases, there will be no solution, and going to court is inevitable.
 Appropriate for any residential property type, our Eviction Notice for Louisiana can be used by any landlord with tenants in Shreveport, Baton Rouge, New Orleans, and in all other cities and municipalities within the Pelican State.

 Under normal circumstances, the answer is yes.
 You can make a Louisiana Eviction Notice (more specifically called a 5-Day Notice to Quit) to kick off the process.
 That said, as a result of the COVID-19 pandemic, several protections have been put in place for tenants who have been unable to pay rent.
 Despite the fact that the federal eviction moratorium has been struck down, the state and municipal governments in Louisiana can create and enforce their own regulations for evictions.
-Keep up with the current guidelines for Louisiana or ask a local landlord-tenant lawyer for further input.
+Keep up with the ask a local landlord-tenant lawyer for further input.

 If you plan to file an eviction lawsuit against a tenant in Louisiana, you must always provide a Notice of Eviction.
 Here are some common circumstances in which you may need one: